TanushCode/CCL_Lab5/assn1readme.md

 -Applied Django migrations.
 -Verified Wagtail/Django tables in PostgreSQL.
 -Performed CRUD verification.
+---

-#6.
-Network and Security Configuration
+# 7. Network and Security Configuration
+---
 The RDS database requires PostgreSQL network connectivity from the EC2-hosted application.

 The inbound security configuration for the Lab 4 environment was modified to permit the required database connection.

-##The intended architecture is:
+## The intended architecture is:
 ```
 EC2
  |